 Genetic Counseling Program

-Our Genetic Counseling Program identifies individuals who are at high-risk for developing cancer and provides them with the opportunity to work with healthcare providers and take proper steps for risk reduction and increased surveillance.
+Our Genetic Counseling Program identifies if you are at high-risk for developing cancer and provides you with the opportunity to work with healthcare providers and take proper steps for risk reduction and increased surveillance.

 The process for determining if a patient is recommended for genetic counseling includes: